Not a big fan of cranberry sauce? Try a sugar free cranberry sauce with blueberries. It’s a tasty low carb alternative for holiday meals.

 The blueberries added sweetness to the tart cranberries which lessened the amount of sweetener.
 I used Pyure All Purpose in this sauce, which has a sweetness about twice that of sugar.
 I’ve been using this new organic sweetener a lot lately.

-My local Walmart Supercenter carries Pyure for less than $7 a bag.
+My local Walmart Supercenter carries Pyure for a very reasonable price.
 This is a bargain compared to many of the other low carb sweeteners.
 I also like that it is certified organic and the erythritol is GMO free.

 Our holiday meal was very simple as I wanted to keep leftovers to a minimum.
 I enjoyed the sugar-free cranberry sauce with blueberries along side the traditional turkey and low carb mashed cauliflower.